evilsysadmin/kube-devenv/README.md

 #### Init

-Ensure your user can do passwordless sudo.
-If not,do this:

-sudo chmod +w /etc/sudoers

-(this will make /etc/sudoers writable, it will ask once for sudo paswswd)

-sudo vi /etc/paswswd

-and add at end of file:

-$USERNAME ALL=(ALL) NOPASSWD: ALL

-(replace $USERNAME with your username.
-If you dont know it , do whoami in shell to get it)

-Then revert /etc/sudoers to readonly:

-sudo chmod -w /etc/sudoers

 ```bash
 make bootstrap # to download the tooling, if needed ,and setup the cluster.
 This will take a few minutes on first run.